Dave Schreiber

 Dave Schreiber (born December 5, 1944) is a Canadian radio announcer for the Ottawa Senators.
 He has called their games since their debut, in 1992.
 He works primarily for TSN 1200, an Ottawa sports radio station.

 Schreiber was born in Windsor, Ontario.
 He has previously announced for the Ottawa 67's, from 1974 until 2012, a total of 38 years.
 He also has called games for the Ottawa Rough Riders and the Ottawa Renegades.

 Early career

 Schreiber was inspired to become a broadcaster after meeting with disc jockeys while he was in high school.
 His first job was as a disc jockey in northern Ontario.
-After his short stint there, he began calling hockey games in 1965, for the Smiths Falls Bears, a junior hockey team, on CJET radio Smiths Falls.
+After his short stint there, he began calling hockey games in 1965, for the Smiths Falls Bears, a junior hockey team, on CJET-FM radio Smiths Falls.
 The team was playing in the Eastern Canada Memorial Cup.
 Schreiber broadcast the semi-finals and finals game for the Bears, against the Lachine Maroons and the Sydney-Cape Breton Post Bombers.